 The article is in three sections: 1) Foundational Linux Primitives 2) Internals of a Container 3) Deployment Considerations

-The Unix Philosophy of “do one task well” results in a competitive and productive environment which produces solid foundations for future developmonet.
-Container technology, and docker especially, is founded on the virtualisation tools found in the Linux operating system – itself built on Unix.
-These tools allow containers to run far more efficiently than traditional virtual machines.
+The Unix Philosophy of “do one task well” results in a competitive and productive environment which produces solid foundations for future development.
+Container technology, and docker especially, is founded on the virtualisation tools found in the Linux

 In no particular order, the interesting tools in this area are:

-It is important to understand that a container is run by the docker process in the host operating system, and that the above methods attempt to isolate whatever is in the container – and the effect of whatever is in the container – from the host machine.
+process in the host operating system, and that the above methods attempt to isolate whatever is in the container – and the effect of whatever is in the container – from the host machine.

 Attempts to access the host from inside the container is called escaping and comes under container security.

-In general, trying to use docker inside a container is one of the big anti-patterns of container development because it by-passes all the security of the above methods and allows escape.
+inside a container is one of the big anti-patterns of container development because it by-passes all the security of the above methods and allows escape.

-Operating systmes without a Unix-like kernel (i.e., Microsoft Windows) and non-Linux Unix kernels (MacOs, Android) struggle to replicate these processes completely, and often have bespoke software to support containers (usually called something like “Docker Desktop” and dependent on technology like Hyper-V or HyperKit).
+Operating systems without a Unix-like kernel (i.e., Microsoft Windows) and non-Linux Unix kernels (MacOs, Android) struggle to replicate these processes completely, and often have bespoke software to support containers (usually called something like “Docker Desktop” and dependent on technology like Hyper-V or HyperKit).
 These can be a little flakey, and the unfamiliar terminology and technical concepts introduce barriers to docker based development on these systems.

 This can introduce blockers and issues around deployment (see Section 3), for this reason I would always encourage developers and engineers to be familiar with Linux.

-We build a container image with a simple text file usually called Dockerfile.
-For an introduction to this process see here.
+We build a container image with a simple text file usually called Dockerfile

 The file is structured something like this: